Aceinna/docs_openrtk/tutorial/Leveler/DataAcquisition.rst

 .. contents:: Contents
     :local:

-OpenIMU makes data-acquision simple by reducing the steps required to get high-quality, inertial sensor data.
+OpenIMU makes data-acquisition simple by reducing the steps required to get high-quality, inertial sensor data.
 Sensor drivers, filtering, and calibration are handled without the need for additional user input.